Current Employer: So Good Studios

-With the help and support I've received from Plymouth University I've managed to pave my own career path through creating So Good Studios, and I now work each day doing something for which I have a true passion.
-This is something that wouldn't have been possible without the teachers and other students I met at Plymouth University.
+With the help and support I've received from the University of Plymouth I've managed to pave my own career path through creating So Good Studios, and I now work each day doing something for which I have a true passion.
+This is something that wouldn't have been possible without the teachers and other students I met at the University of Plymouth.

-Without the skills honed at Plymouth University I wouldn't have been able to form the company that I work at today or be able to take on the work that has kept So Good Studios going.
+Without the skills honed at the University of Plymouth I wouldn't have been able to form the company that I work at today or be able to take on the work that has kept So Good Studios going.
 My time at Plymouth has helped me to form new friendships with a variety of people whose individual skills have contributed towards our success.

 What is your favourite memory of studying at Plymouth?

 During the second year the games development society held a Game Jam, where the task is to form small groups and create a game from scratch.
 We had many people from the course as well as other people with a genuine interest in game development there, and it was fantastic event with lots of fond memories.

 Do you stay in touch with other University of Plymouth alumni or lecturers?